 Cuff Billett’s New Europa Jazz Band

-Gosport Jazz Club started in the 1960s at Gosport Community Association, Thorngate Halls.
-Then in the early 1980s Molly & Ken Barton, landlords at the Park Hotel, Park Road, Gosport (now the Park Tavern), started Jazz nights with bands including Cuff Billett, Doug & Dory Whitfield, Monty Sunshine, Bob Jenkins, Teddy Layton, Chris Newman and Nat Gonella.
-The club gave Nat a new lease of life.
-He appeared regularly and featured on Radio Victory with Cuff where Nat is particularly remembered singing "Miss Otis Regrets".
+The origins of the club are in about 1978 when Molly & Ken Barton, landlords at the Park Hotel, Park Road, Gosport (now the Park Tavern), started Jazz nights with bands including Cuff Billett, Doug & Dory Whitfield, Monty Sunshine, Bob Jenkins, Teddy Layton, Chris Newman, with Nat Gonella giving guest appearances.
+This gave Nat a new lease of life.
+He appeared regularly and featured on Radio Victory with Cuff where Nat is particularly remembered singing "Miss Otis Regrets.

-In about 2006 Terry Hinkley took over responsibility.
-However, in June 2012 Terry suffered health problems and a Committee comprised of members took over responsibility for running the Club, as is currently the situation.
+In 2007 Terry Hinkley took over responsibility from Tony and in January 2011 the Club moved to its present Venue of Gosport & Fareham Rugby Club.
+However, in June 2012 Terry suffered health problems and a Committee, comprised of members, took over responsibility for running the Club, as is currently the situation.